stringdotjar/flixelgdx/README.md

 - [**Project Structure**](PROJECT.md): Understand the multi-module layout and how Gradle is used.
 - [**Compiling & Testing**](TESTING.md): How to build the framework and test it as a dependency in your own projects.

+# Supported Platforms

+FlixelGDX supports the following platforms through its modular backend system:

+- **Desktop**: Windows, macOS, and Linux via LWJGL3.
+- **Android**: Full support for Android mobile devices.
+- **iOS**: Support via RoboVM.
+- **Web**: Support via TeaVM.

+> [!WARNING]
+> FlixelGDX is a _modern_ framework, which means it requires _modern_ Java.
+You must use Java 17 or higher to be able
+> to use FlixelGDX.
+Because of this, web games don't (and can't) support GWT; it is done through a modern
+> library called TeaVM, which transpiles Java code to JavaScript to be run in a browser.

 # Goals

 ## Replicate Flixel API